-For 2.0 the executable installer may not be provided.
-Consequently, installing Shinken on a Windows may be manual with setup.py Step are basically the same as the linux one (Python install etc) but in windows environment it's always a bit tricky.
+For 2.X+ the executable installer may not be provided.
+Consequently, installing Shinken on a Windows may be manual with setup.py.
+Steps are basically the same as on Linux (Python install etc.) but in windows environment it's always a bit tricky.

-2.3.2 Configure Shinken for Production
+2.2.2 Configure Shinken for Production